 A complete survey was done to find economical solutions to upgrade the efficiency level of the current filtration without a significant impact on the budget.

-AAF recommended MERV 13 VariCel® M-Pak filters to upgrade efficiency in the large recirculation units inside the building.
-The dual-density media design of the VariCel M-Pak filter utilizes the full filtering potential of the media and maximises dust holding.
-Maximised dust holding capacity extends the life of the filter and minimizes operating costs.
+AAF Flanders recommended MERV 13 VariCel® M-Pak filters to upgrade efficiency in the large recirculation units inside the building.
+The dual-density media design of the VariCel M-Pak filter utilizes the full filtering potential of the media and maximizes dust holding.
+Maximized dust holding capacity extends the life of the filter and minimizes operating costs.

-Additionally, AAF recommended DriPak® 2000 filters with no prefilter for the new fresh air intakes that were added on the roof.
+Additionally, AAF Flanders recommended MERV 14 DriPak® 2000 filters with no prefilter for the new fresh air intakes that were added on the roof.
 These fresh air intakes are exposed to a great deal of moisture, and DriPak 2000 filters will not block off the airflow if they get wet.
-This also minimised pressure drop across the filter.
+This also minimized pressure drop across the filter.

 Cushman & Wakefield decided to run a six month trial on air handlers with the heaviest dirt load in the building.
 The trial revealed they could get one year of life from the VariCel M-Pak filters without using a prefilter.

 Over a twelve month period, all interior and exterior air handling units in 777 Main Street were refurbished, and all MERV 8 filters were upgraded to either MERV 13 VariCel M-Pak filters or MERV 14 DriPak 2000 filters.

 As a result of the improvements, the particulate matter was reduced 62% at 777 Main Street.
 The industry assumption for this type of improvement is a 40% reduction in absenteeism, due to a reduction in upper respiratory problems for people who work in the building.